dqops/dqo/docs/reference/yaml/partitioned/column-monthly-partitioned-checks.md

 ___

-## ColumnUniquenessMonthlyPartitionedChecksSpec
+## ColumnDatatypeMonthlyPartitionedChecksSpec
-Container of uniqueness data quality partitioned checks on a column level that are checking at a monthly level.
+Container of datatype data quality partitioned checks on a column level that are checking monthly partitions or rows for each month of data.